 What You Need: Comb, electric head shaver with #1 and #2 guards, pomade or gel to style

-The high fade may also be considered an “undercut” look as it draws attention to the length of your hair on top the most.
-The sides typically don’t have any taper, with a clean fade that happens an inch above the top of the ear.
+Some may also consider the high fade to be an “undercut” look as it draws attention to the length of your hair on top the most.
+The sides typically don’t have any taper, with a clean bald fade that happens an inch above the top of the ear.
 The transition to the top is quite sharp, so there’s little room for tapering.

-Typically, the brow line matches right where the transition to long hair occurs on the sides, so it draws more attention to your eyes.
-This look works best with locks that are not as long, but still long enough to be combed over and styled with gel so it’s pushed back from the face.
+Typically, the brow line matches right where the transition to long hair occurs on the sides, drawing more attention to your eyes.
+This look works best with locks that are not as long but still long enough to be combed over and styled with gel, so it’s pushed back from the face.

 2. Comb Over Taper Fade

 What You Need: Comb, electric shaver with #1 and #2 guards, pomade, mousse, or gel to style